OData/v3ProtocolDocument/OData.markdown

 If the Action returns results the client SHOULD use content type negotiation to request the results in the desired format, otherwise the default content type will be used.

 If a client only wants an Action invoke request to be processed when the binding parameter value, an Entity or collection of Entities, is unmodified, the client SHOULD include the 'If-Match' header with the latest known ETag value for the Entity or collection of Entities.
-When presents a Server MUST attempt to verify that the ETag found in the 'If-Match' header is current before processing the request.
+When present, a Server MUST attempt to verify that the ETag found in the 'If-Match' header is current before processing the request.
 If the ETag cannot be verified or is found to be out of date the server response MUST be '412 Precondition Failed'.

 On success, the response SHOULD be '200 OK' for Actions with a return type or '204 No Content' for Action without a return type.